-New jobs posted to TVNewsCheck’s Media Job Center include openings for a local sales manager for stations in Columbia, Mo., and an account executive for a network-owned station in Philadelphia.
+New jobs posted to TVNewsCheck’s Media Job Center include openings for a general sales manager, a producer, a sales director, morning news reporter and executive producer, and a photojournalist.

 Sinclair Broadcast Group just completed its fifth annual Producer Academy for college students interested in pursuing a career in broadcast news.
 What’s Sinclair’s message to these students?
 And what is it hearing back?

 KAKE’s campaign, succinctly titled Trust, seeks to answer one prevailing question: Why should the public trust local news?